Using Clad¶

 }

-will first try to find and use the provided custom derivative funtion before
+Whenever Clad will encounter my_pow inside a differentiated function, it will first try to find and use the provided custom derivative funtion before attempting to automatically differentiate it.

 Note

-Clad provides custom derivatives for some mathematical functions from <cmath>
+Clad provides custom derivatives for some mathematical functions from <cmath> by default.

-Numerical Differentiation Fallback¶
+Numerical Differentiation Fallback

 In the cases that Clad is unable to differentiate a function by itself or cannot see the function’s definition, it will numerically differentiate the function.
 Clad uses the Five-Point Stencil Method with support for differentiating most scalar or array (pointer) types.
 For a comprehensive demo on numerically differentiating custom/user-defined types, you can checkout the following demo.